xurzua/nativejs-speech-recognition/README.md

 # nativejs-speech-recognition

-Simple demo using vanilla Javascript and the WebSpeechAPIs
+Simple demo using vanilla Javascript and the WebSpeechAPIs.

-Works only on Google Chrome/ Chromium!
+Works only on Google Chrome / Chromium ...for now ;)!

 ## Requirements

-* Node.js >= 8.10
+* Node.js >= 8.10.
-* Google Chrome / Chromium Browser >= 60
+* Google Chrome / Chromium Browser >= 60.

 ## Getting Started